 Book a train to Jammu Tawi Railway Station in Jammu and Kashmir.
 Hire a taxi and Hemis will be around 728 kms away.
 The travel will be approximately 15 -16 hours.

-In the year 2017, the Hemis Festival will be celebrated on 3rd and 4th July.
+This year, the Hemis Festival will be celebrated on 11th July and 12th July.
 Around 500 Lamas play host to this festival.
 The purpose of this festival is to celebrate the victory of good over evil and seek blessings of Guru Padmasambhava for spiritual and health well-being.
 It is a perfect example of the local Ladakhi culture.

 The festival commences with the head Lama bringing the two storey high ‘Thangka’ of Guru Padmasambhava – a sacred painting embedded with precious pearls and semi-precious jewels on pristine silk cloth – into the courtyard “Hemis Gompa” for everyone to seek divine blessings.

-The unconditional faith and devotion of the Buddhist monks signifies the strong spiritual influence of Buddhism, while they join their hands to the statue of Guru Padmasambave.
+The unconditional faith and devotion of the Buddhist monks signify the strong spiritual influence of Buddhism, while they join their hands to the statue of Guru Padmasambhava.